ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 interface from a controller, with query capabilities and links to other data models (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachment Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and potentially linking to non-YANG models).

-The SIMAP also provides write operations with the same set of APIs, not to change a topology layer on the fly as a northbound interface from the controller, but for offline simulations, before applying the changes to the network via the normal controller operations.
+The SIMAP also provides write operations with the same set of APIs, not to change a topology layer on the fly as a northbound interface from the controller, but for both online and offline simulations, before applying the changes to the network via the normal controller operations.

-Both real network and offline simulation APIs are similar, stemming from the same data model, to facilitate the comparison of the offline simulated SIMAP with the network one.
+Both real network, online-simulation and offline simulation APIs can be built on the same data model.
+Each data source is reported as a distinct topology instance, but when desired the real network and online simulation data can be merged into a single topology instance, while the offline simulation remains separate.
+The simulated topology instance can be matched directly to the corresponding real network topology for comparison.
+This approach preserves independence between real and simulated data while enabling side by side analysis.

 # Terminology